 4.1.2.
 Course Availability: In addition to taking courses at the school they are attending, a student may complete coursework through other accredited Utah high schools or Utah eligible institutions.

 4.1.3.
 A student may meet a course requirement through a competency-based assessment provided it is documented on a transcript and has a letter grade(A-C) assigned.

 4.1.4.
 The courses completed shall be unique except when repeated for a higher grade as noted in (insert section).
 Students may not take a standard course and then enroll in the honors version of the same course and count both toward meeting the scholarship credit requirements and, when applicable, the requirement of progression.

 4.1.5.
 Repeated course work shall not count toward accumulation of required credits.

-4.3 Minimum Grade requirement: the applicant shall earn a course grade on a transcript of “C” or above in each individual course listed in section 3.4.
-Certain courses may receive a weighted grade as part of the scholarship award determination.
+4.3.
+Minimum Grade requirement: the applicant shall earn a course grade on a transcript of “C” or above in each individual course listed in section 3.4.
+Certain courses may receive a weighted grade as outlined under subsection 9.5 as part of the scholarship award determination.

 609-5.
 Continuation and Renewal of the Exemplary Award.